LogaNick/SEProject/README.md

 # Overview

 The project will consist of the development of an athlete monitor application that allows users to develop self-administered, and coach-driven training routines.
-The application is primarily a monitoring and communication tool.
+The application is primarily am exercise routine monitor and communication tool.

+# Stable Features

+No iterations have been released.

-# Features
+# Iteration 1 Planned Features

 TBD

+# Iteration 2 Planned Features

+TBD

+# Iteration 3 Planned Features

+TBD

 # Team
 The project team consists of (in alphabetical order, by last name):

-Victor Bares
+* Victor Bares
-Nicholas Barreyre
+* Nicholas Barreyre
-Nick Burris
+* Nick Burris
-Brent Crane
+* Brent Crane
-Elliott Darbyshire
+* Elliott Darbyshire
-Lee Lunn
+* Lee Lunn
-Zach Wilkins
+* Zach Wilkins

 # Tool Stack
 The following tools are used in the development lifecycle:

-Android Studio
+* Android Studio
-GitHub
+* GitHub
-Waffle
+* Waffle
-Google Drive
+* Google Drive
-Slack
+* Slack
-Espresso
+* Espresso
-Firebase
+* Firebase
-...
+* ...

 # Issues Tracking